worldbank/gld/Support/A - Guides and Documentation/GLD Manual Files/Migration.md

 Codes whether the individual migrated to their current domicile from an urban area.

-1 = Yes (i.e., came from urban area)
+- 1 = Yes (i.e., came from urban area)
-0 = No (i.e., came from rural area)
+- 0 = No (i.e., came from rural area)

 **migrated_from_cat**

 If the survey contains information on the area from where the person migrated, use the [concept of administrative division](https://en.wikipedia.org/wiki/Administrative_division) to inform the migration pattern.
 The codes are:

-1 = From same admin3 area
+- 1 = From same admin3 area
-2 = From same admin2 area
+- 2 = From same admin2 area
-3 = From same admin1 area
+- 3 = From same admin1 area
-4 = From other admin1 area
+- 4 = From other admin1 area
-5 = From other country
+- 5 = From other country
+- 6 = Within country, admin unknown
+- 7 = Wholly unknow

 To exemplify the use, Spain is divided into Communities (admin1 level), Provinces (admin2 level) and municipalities (names change within provinces, but rough concept holds – admin3 level).
 A person moving within the municipality, for example, from one village to the next, codes 1.
 A person moving within the province, say from a rural municipality to the province capital codes 2.
 A person moving within the same community yet leaving their province codes 3.
 A person moving from one community to another, say from [Andalusia](https://en.wikipedia.org/wiki/Andalusia) to [Galicia](https://en.wikipedia.org/wiki/Galicia_(Spain)), codes 4.
 If the person moved from outside the country (regardless of their nationality) codes 5.